influxdata/giraffe/giraffe/README.md

     - **stopValue**: _number. **Required**._ The stopping or ending value of the annotation.
 For example, if the annotation is a point in time, then this value is in [_RFC3339 format_](https://tools.ietf.org/html/rfc3339).
 May also be something other than time.

     - **dimension**: _'x' | 'y'. **Required**._ Indicates whether the annotation is vertical - **'x'** or horizontal - **'y'**.

-  - **fill**: _array[string, ...]. **Required**._ An array of column key names of column filters that should be visualized. _Annotations must overlay another data set, ie another graph.
-Therefore, the column key names are from that data set._

   - **hoverDimension**?: _"x" | "y" | "xy" | "auto".
 Optional.
 Defaults to "xy" when not included._ Indicates how an annotation's legend (tooltip) should be triggered during mouse hover.